 Semantic models and analyses are bundled into versioned packages.
 This brings the stability and lifecycle management of software engineering to data workflows—manage dependencies, safely update logic, and avoid breaking downstream reports.3.
 Layered Access Control

-Application Layer: Role-based permissions (admin, modeler, viewer) control who can access projects, packages, and workspaces.
-Semantic Layer: Database connections managed at project level ensure queries execute through governed models, not directly against databases.
-Data Layer: Fine-grained row and field-level security defined in Malloy using#authorize
+Application Layer: Role-based permissions (admin, modeler, viewer) control who can access environments, packages, and workspaces.
+Semantic Layer: Database connections managed at environment level ensure queries execute through governed models, not directly against databases.
+Data Layer: Fine-grained row and field-level security defined in Malloy using#authorize and #bind annotations—version-controlled and fully auditable.

-See Access Control Overview for details.
+See Users & Groups for details.

 4. Visibility and Lineage